History of wine: Ancient Thrace

-The works of Homer, Herodotus and other historians of Ancient Greece refer to the ancient Thracians' love for winemaking and consumption, as early as 6000 years ago.
-Alongside Ancient Greece, the Thracians are considered a potential source for the worshipping of the god of wine, called Dionysus in Greek or Zagreus in Thracian.
+The works of Homer, Herodotus and other historians of Ancient Greece refer to the ancient Thracians' love for winemaking and consumption, as early as 6000 years ago. the Thracians are considered the first to worship the god of wine called Dionysus in Greek or Zagreus in Thracian.
+Later this cult reached Ancient Greece.
+Some consider Thrace (modern day Bulgaria) as the motherland of wine culture.

 Roman Empire

 The Roman Empire had an immense impact on the development of viticulture and oenology.
 Wine was an integral part of the Roman diet and winemaking became a precise business.
 Virtually all of the major wine-producing regions of Western Europe today were established during the Roman Imperial era.
 During the Roman Empire, social norms began to shift as the production of alcohol increased.
 Further evidence suggests that widespread drunkenness and true alcoholism among the Romans began in the first century BC and reached its height in the first century AD.
 Viniculture expanded so much that by AD c.
 92 the emperor Domitian was forced to pass the first wine laws on record, banning the planting of any new vineyards in Italy and uprooting half of the vineyards in the provinces in order to increase the production of the necessary but less profitable grain.
 (The measure was widely ignored but remained on the books until its 280 repeal by Probus.)